ontodev/robot/docs/template.md

 A template may have multiple errors in different rows and columns.
 By default, `template` will fail on the first error encountered.
 If you wish to proceed with errors, use `--force true`.
 This will log all row parse errors to STDERR and attempt to create an ontology anyway.
 Be aware that the output ontology may be missing axioms.

-The `template` command assumes that both your ontology and your template use the default `rdfs:label` property to define labels.
-If you use a different label property, you can specify it by CURIE with `--label-property`.

 ## Template Strings

 ### Generic Template Strings